AMooney2019/Score-Rating-Scales/README.md

 ## About
 Scoring ratings data in a spreadsheet can be tedious.
 After each test, you may find yourself making many spreadsheet adjustments.
 Data samples are rarely the same size, and columns, rows, and formulas frequently need readjustment.
-It can be tedious.
+It can take a lot of time and effort.

 The intent of this script is to ease the scoring process by allowing you to point to a column of data within a .csv file and score it with minimal spreadsheet manipulation.